fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> What are the golden rules of programming in Java?

-> What do new computer programmers struggle with the most?

 > What happen s when you get cheap with programmers?

 > What is a software engineer's/ programmer’s worst nightmare?